matt-goldman/BlakeDocs/src/Pages/5 Contributing/WritingPlugins.md

 ## Future Plugin Capabilities

+[NOTE: There are no plans or intent to implement any of this.
+Aggressive YAGNI.]

 Blake's plugin system continues to evolve.
 Planned enhancements include:

 - **Build context hooks** - More integration points in the build pipeline